Brockport, New York: Homicides

-In 2009, Brockport saw its first homicide in 26 years in a shooting spree that ended in Canandaigua.
+In 2009, Brockport had its first homicide in 26 years in a shooting spree that ended in Canandaigua.
 On Saturday, February 14, 2009, shortly before 5 a.m., three people were shot, two fatally, by gunman Frank Garcia at Lakeside Memorial Hospital on West Ave.
 (NYS Route 19 Truck).
 Garcia later shot two other people dead.
 He was taken into custody the same day.

-On September 29, 2012, the village saw only its second homicide occurrence when 22 year old Clayton Whittemore beat to death his 18-year-old girlfriend, Alexandra Kogut, inside her dorm room during his visit to the College at Brockport.
+On September 29, 2012, there was the other homicide occurrence when 22-year-old Clayton Whittemore beat to death his 18-year-old girlfriend, Alexandra Kogut, inside her dorm room while visiting the college at Brockport.